samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 ## Root Cause

-The Server Zone subnet was incorrectly included in the Contractor-Access-Profile split tunnel routes during an IT user onboarding change window.
-The GP-Tunnel-to-Server-Zone security policy, written without identity scoping, failed to act as a backstop.
+The server subnet was incorrectly included in the contractor access profile split tunnel routes during an IT user onboarding change window.
+The security policy, written without identity scoping, failed to act as a backstop, silently permitting the unintended access.

 ## Resolution